Dancing about Lincoln: 'Bill T. Jones: A Good Man' Captures the Creative Process

 The cinema vérité style utilized by the filmmakers requires such comprehensive coverage because, as Hercules states, "You don't know when lightning in a bottle strikes."
 Access to their subject and an intimate level of trust between Jones and the filmmakers was also critical for the unvarnished look at art being made that the filmmakers desired.

 "A lot of things happened that were tense, but the creative process is a tense and conflict-oriented process sometimes," says Hercules. "[Bill] tends to thrive on this creative tension.
-That is part of what his process is, basically--creative tension that he seems to immerse
+That is part of what his process is, basically--creative tension that he seems to immerse himself with."

 "These are not personality conflicts," adds Quinn.
 "They are conflicts that have to do with making.
 What are the struggles?
 What are the points of conflict?
 It's not the easy stuff that you pay attention to.
 It's the hard stuff."